umutacar/DC/docs/DESIGN.md

 ## Markdown Grammar

-Markdows is pretty straightforward, for now, probably because we don't handle the full markdown.
+Markdown is pretty straightforward, for now, probably because we don't handle the full markdown.

 ## LaTeX Grammar